 Named after its address (cent quatre translate as one hundred and four in French) this mammoth arts space only opened 4 years ago but it’s since become a significant feature on the Paris contemporary arts scene.

 Its colossal size has to be seen to be believed.
-Le Cent Quatre was formerly the city’s main funeral parlour but don’t worry, there are no trace of horses or coffins left now.
-Today the space is bright and open and features artist ateliers, permanent and temporary exhibitions, an amazing fully-working carousel, a gorgeous bookshop, restaurant, cafés, a second hand charity vintage shop and plenty of comfy spots where you can simply sit and relax and take in the impressive surroundings.
+Le Cent Quatre was formerly the city’s main funeral parlour but don’t worry, there are no traces of horses or coffins left now.
+Today the space is bright and open and is home to artist ateliers, permanent and temporary exhibitions, an amazing fully-working carousel, a gorgeous bookshop, restaurant, cafés, a second hand charity vintage shop and plenty of comfy spots where you can simply sit and relax and take in the impressive surroundings.

-The programme features events for both adults and children which range from art installations and film projections to classical concerts and electronic club nights.
-At weekends I sometimes stop by to watch some of the hip-hop dance offs organised here by local dancers from the neighbourhood.
-It’s a brilliant space, and although it’s location is a bit off the traditional tourist track it’s well worth the detour.
+The programme features events for both adults and children which range from art installations and film projections to classical concerts and electronic music club nights.
+At weekends I sometimes stop in to watch the hip-hop dance offs organised by local dancers from the neighbourhood.
+It’s a fascinating space, and although it’s location is a bit off the traditional tourist track it’s well worth the detour.

 P.S.
-Several of the cafes here also now have wifi so if you need to catch up on some work during your trip to Paris this is a great place to head for.
+Several of the cafes here also now have wifi so if you need to catch up on some work during your trip to Paris this is a great place to head.